Rainforests cover just 6% of the world’s surface. But they contain a remarkable 50% of all land living life.

 Port Douglas (Australia)

-Port Douglas is a great tropical town in northern Queensland, Australia, to explore the Daintree National Park.
-Enjoy catching sight of platypus, various rainforest reptiles, giant and colorful cassowaries, and imposing saltwater crocodiles.
+Port Douglas is a great tropical town in northern Queensland, Australia.
+This is your base to explore the Daintree National Park.
+Enjoy catching sight of platypus, various rainforest reptiles, giant cassowaries, and imposing saltwater crocodiles.

-Enjoy some of the world’s finest rainforest lodges and guided tours to explore the beautiful scenery and high diversity of animals and plants.
+Enjoy some of the world’s finest rainforest lodges and guided tours.
+Head out on guided tours to explore the beautiful scenery and high diversity of animals and plants.
 This area is home to the world’s oldest tropical rainforest, which has been here for over 150 million years.

-Port douglas itself presents a great place to enjoy a day or two before your rainforest adventure.
+Port Douglas itself presents a great place to enjoy a day or two before your rainforest adventure.
 Walk the streets for quaint gift shops, cafes, and world class restaurants.
-Some of the best rainforest lodges themselves then offer a fantastic spa to relax in the pristine surroundings with a range of treatments.

-In addition to the world class rainforest, Port Douglas provides access to the UNESCO listed Great Barrier Reef to head out on cruises to explore incredible marine biodiversity.
+In addition to the world class rainforest, Port Douglas provides access to the UNESCO listed Great Barrier Reef.
+Head out on cruises to explore incredible marine biodiversity.
 Enjoy some of the world’s best diving and snorkeling opportunities to see fantastic sea life.